ansraliant/terraform-aws-s3-state/README.md

 # Terraform Remote State Config Module

-This module creates a bucket to hold the remote state files of terraform and a dynamo db table for the locks.
+This module creates a bucket to hold the remote state files of terraform, a dynamo db table for the locks and automatically generates backend configuration files.

 ## How to Use
 You will need a `main.tf` to call this module with the correct parameters.